Citco Banking Corporation NV v Pusser's Ltd: Facts

 The key facts are set out in the first paragraph of the decision of the Judicial Committee of the Privy Council.
-Pusser's Ltd had an authorised share capital of $4.4m divided into 4.4m class A shares of $1 each, of which 1,673,217 shares and warrants for another 248,000 had been issued.
+Pusser's Ltd had an authorized share capital of $4.4m divided into 4.4m class A shares of $1 each, of which 1,673,217 shares and warrants for another 248,000 had been issued.
 Each class A share or warrant carried one vote.
 On 16 March 1994 at an extraordinary general meeting the shareholders of the company voted by special resolution to amend its articles of association to create 200,000 new class B shares, each of which would carry 50 votes.
 It further resolved that 200,000 of the class A shares held by the chairman of the company, Charles Tobias, should be converted into class B shares.
 The resolutions were passed by 1,125,665 votes to 183,000.
 All of the dissenting shares were held by Citco Banking Corporation NV.

 Citco alleged that the resolutions were invalid because they were passed in the interests of Tobias, to give him indisputable control, and not bona fide in the interests of the company, as required under the common law rule in Allen v Gold Reefs of West Africa Ltd [1900] 1 Ch 656 this exercise of the votes attached to the shares was improper.